nash-ye/ebloodbank/README.md

 - **City\District Taxonomy** Being organized is being in control, eBloodBank provides an ability to categorize the donors by a manageable cities and districts list.

+- **Pretty Permalinks** eBloodBank add support for the Pretty Permalinks which make sense and not filled with incomprehensible parameters.

+- **Secure** eBloodBank is protected from the common security vulnerabilities such as SQL Injection, XSS and CSRF...etc.

 Requirements
 ------------------